Dreaming of Travel: Make Nature Your Focus in Harpers Ferry

 An Easy Day Trip or Camping Weekend with Kids to West Virginia

-Planning and visualizing our next adventure really lifts spirits here at happyly, and as part of our travel series we’re featuring bucket list items that are quickly climbing the ladder of likelihood as more and more people view ideal vacations and day trips differently than they did before COVID.
+Planning and visualizing our next adventure really lifts spirits here at Happyly, and as part of our travel series, we’re featuring bucket list items that are quickly climbing the ladder of likelihood as more and more people view ideal vacations and day trips differently than they did before COVID.
 Many more view outdoor adventures as the most appealing way to spend a weekend.

 Tips and Tricks to Start

-- If you park at the visitors center, jump on the shuttle or prepare for a ½ mile walk to town, bring your stroller, comfortable shoes and energy.
+- If you park at the visitors center, jump on the shuttle or prepare for a ½ mile walk to town.

 - Walking along the water, there are numerous places to cut through to sandy/rocky beaches and enjoy a picnic, stone throwing and playing.
 This path is wonderful because you can plan your own adventure and distance that suits your family.

 - Bring your favorite camera or use portrait mode to get beautiful family pictures for your holiday card.
 The different textures and natural light is a recipe for capturing precious moments.

 Managed by the National Park Service, this nearly 4,000-acre area spreads from Harpers Ferry, West Virginia into both Maryland and Virginia.
 It is known as a stop on the Underground Railroad and the site of many important historical events.
 Washington himself led the construction of the Harpers Ferry Armory, which among many things, supplied the weapons for the Lewis and Clark Expedition and played a role in the abolitionist raid of John Brown.

 The ruins of one of the Arsenal Buildings is pictured above.
 The town was also a Civil War boundary between Union and Confederate forces, and these periods and events remain carefully marked by the many 19th Century buildings that still stand.